-For those students who are seeking to engage in an entrepreneurial, high impact service project following graduation, STRIDE established a post-graduate service fellowship.
+For those students who are seeking to engage in an entrepreneurial, high impact service project following graduation, Stride established a post-graduate service fellowship.
 This fellowship is awarded each year to support entrepreneurial projects that reflect a continued commitment to social justice on behalf of the graduating senior.
 Many of these fellowships have been instrumental in the establishment of high impact non-profit organizations that are gaining national and international recognition.
 Some of these include Strong Women, Strong Girls, The Boston Worker’s Alliance, Peace First, and On the Rise.

-Apply to the STRIDE Postgraduate Fellowship
+Apply to the Priscilla Chan Stride Service Program Postgraduate Fellowship